Journal of the Medical Library Association : JMLA

 Efficiency; Organizational; Humans; Information Storage and Retrieval; Libraries; Hospital; Libraries; Medical; Library Collection Development; Library Materials; Oregon; Organizational Innovation; Program Evaluation; Regional Medical Programs

 After a reduction in full-time equivalents, 2 libraries in large teaching hospitals and 2 libraries in small community hospitals in a western US statewide health system saw opportunity for expansion through a regional reorganization.
 Despite a loss of 2/3 of the professional staff and a budgetary decrease of 27% over the previous 3 years, the libraries were able to grow business, usage, awareness, and collections through organizational innovation and improved efficiency.
 This paper describes the experience--including process, challenges, and lessons learned--of an organizational shift to regionalized services, collections, and staffing.
 Insights from this process may help similar organizations going through restructuring.

 Martin, Heather J and Delawska-Elliott, Basia, "Combining resources, combining forces: regionalizing hospital library services in a large statewide health system."
 (2015).
-All Publications.
+Journal Articles and Abstracts.
 16.